pivotal-cf/docs-pks/view-cluster-plans.hbs.md

 ---

-This topic describes how to use the VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI) to view information about the plans available for deploying a TKGI cluster.
+This topic describes how to use the {{  vars.product_full }} Command Line Interface (TKGI CLI) to view information about the plans available for deploying a TKGI cluster.

 1. {{> login-api }}